Hello, my friends. A very happy new year to you. I hope your 2019 has gotten off to a great start!

-Isn’t is lovely?
+Isn’t it lovely?
 This is Pilrig House, a historic Scottish townhouse located in Edinburgh, next to the burgh of Leith.
-It is theorized that the name ‘Pilrig’ may have derived from the former ‘Peilrig’ and ‘Pellryge’ (rig=ridge), where a peel tower stood in the 15thcentury.
+It is believed that the name ‘Pilrig’ may have derived from the former ‘Peilrig’ and ‘Pellryge’ (rig=ridge), where a peel tower stood in the 15thcentury.
 According to pilrighouse.com, “stonework in the basement walls suggests the remains of a peel tower”.
 For a newby history geek like me, that is fascinating.

 Pilrig House is situated on the edge of Pilrig Park.

 But perhaps the most compelling facet in the history of Pilrig House is its connection to one of Scotland’s great literary sons.
-In 1718, Pilrig House was purchased by the ancestors of Margaret Isabella Balfour, mother of the one and only Robert Lewis Balfour Stevenson – a.k.a., Robert Louis Stevenson!
+In 1718, Pilrig House was purchased by the ancestors of Margaret Isabella Balfour, mother of the one and only Robert Lewis Balfour Stevenson – a.k.a., Robert Louis Stevenson.

 “I came in view of Pilrig, a pleasant gabled house set by the walkside among some brave young woods.” -from Catriona, by Robert Louis Stevenson

 Sadly, a fire destroyed the home’s interior in the early 1970s, but thanks to an extensive restoration project in the early 1980s, the interior was rebuilt into a six-apartment configuration.
 Today, one of those apartments is available as a vacation rental (the remaining five contain permanent residents).